-But, passing by many things, I come to the skillful management of the Most High.
-"Whence then comes wisdom? and where is the place of understanding?"
-See with what emphasis it is repeated, "God understands the way thereof."
+But, passing by many things, I come to the skilful management of the Most High.
+"Whence then cometh wisdom? and where is the place of understanding?"
+See with what emphasis it is repeated, "God under-standeth the way thereof."
 Christ is the way thereof, and there was always a good understanding between Christ and God.
-There is only a partial good understanding between God and you now, but I do confess I am judging you by myself.
+There is only a partial good understanding between God and you now,-but I do confess I am judging you by myself.
 Some of his dealings with me I complain a good deal about, and quarrel with the Lord about.
 That is for want of a good understanding of things.
 Many quarrels among creatures arise from the want of a good understanding.
-Now there was always a good understanding between God and Christ; they always understood each other well.
-"And he knows the place thereof."
-Christ is the place thereof, for in him are hidden ah the treasures of wisdom and knowledge.
-"For he looks to the ends of the earth, and sees under the whole heaven;" and he, in seeing under the whole heaven, scanning the whole earth, saw little Bethlehem, little tiny Bethlehem, on a declivity of a hill, a few miles to the south of Jerusalem, and he brought the prophet into that vision, and the prophet saw it, and said, "And you, Bethlehem, though you be little among the thousands of Judah, yet out of you shall come forth him that is to be ruler in Israel, whose goings forth have been from everlasting."
+Now there was always a good understand-ing between God and Christ; they always understood each other well.
+"And he knoweth the place thereof."
+Christ is the place thereof, for in him are hidden all the treasures of wisdom and knowledge.
+"For he looketh to the ends of the earth, and seeth under the whole heaven;" and he, in seeing under the whole heaven, scanning the whole earth, saw little Bethlehem, little tiny Bethlehem, on a declivity of a hill, a few miles to the south of Jerusalem, and he brought the prophet into that vision, and the prophet saw it, and said, "And thou, Bethlehem, though thou be little among the thousands of Judah, yet out of thee shall come forth him that is to be ruler in Israel, whose goings forth have been from everlasting."
 Here is the little spot; he saw under the whole heaven, and saw little Bethlehem.
-Eight hundred years before the Savior came that was recorded.
-The Lord never altered his mind; did not change with the age, no. He saw the spot of Calvary's cross; he recognized all his dear Son should endure; he saw the garden, saw the new sepulcher, saw his servant, Joseph of Arimathea saw the whole of it.
-"Then did he see it, and number it; he prepared it, yes, and searched it out."
-If I may use an anthropomorphism, speaking after the manner of men, what trouble the blessed God took for us, to arrange everything, to choose the spot, to choose the place, everything! he saw the sepulcher, saw his dear Son rise from the dead, all laid open to his immense survey.
-Now, then, Jesus is born, you say; then just see how it goes on afterwards, that now the Lord has nicely to balance circumstances during Christ's life.
+Eight hundred years before the Saviour came that was recorded.
+The Lord never altered his mind; did not change with the age, no. He saw the spot of Calvary's cross; he recognized all his dear Son should endure; he saw the garden, saw the new sepulchre, saw his servant, Joseph of Arimathea. saw the whole of it.
+"Then did he see it, and number it; he prepared it, yea, and searched it out."
+If I may use an anthropomorphism, speak-ing after the manner of men, what trouble the blessed God took for us. to arrange everything, to choose the spot, to choose the place, everything. he saw the sepulchre, saw his dear Son rise from the dead,-all laid open to his immense survey.
+Now, then, Jesus is horn. you say ; then just see how it goes on afterwards, that now the Lord has nicely to balance circumstances during Christ's life.
 "To make the weight for the winds."
 There were conflicting winds, adverse winds.